amarnamarpan/PSLEGAL/README.md

 psvectorizer.efficient_fit(self, legal_documents_folder, nonlegal_documents_folder, gram='nnp')
 ```
 Please note that pslegal is a scoring function.
 It does score the words/noun-phrases presented to it.
 NOTE: To score noun phrases you need to provide noun phrases instead of tokenized words to the algorithm.
-To do so, we pass the following two lists as shown:
+To do so, we either pass the 'nnp' value to the positional argument gram to the method named 'efficient_fit()'. or if we use the 'fit()' method then, we pass the following two lists as shown:
 For example,

 ```python